jbukhari/my-python-package-template/README.md

 # Python package template

-Template for a Python package that can be uploaded to PyPi or installed directly from GitHub.
+Template for a Python package that can be uploaded to PyPi, installed directly from GitHub, or containerized for cloud execution.